drcrook1/OpenAI_iOS_Starter/README.md

 iPhoneApp is an iPhone interface that can pair with any of the backends.

 Each parent folder will contain a Tutorial.md file.
 Those files are the tutorials appropriate to each level.

+TODO: Build an article for unit testing and Mocks/Fakes type testing of Semantic Kernel & OpenAI.